 Tourist still head for Denmark

-Meanwhile, there are still plenty of tourists coming to Denmark.
+When it isn’t a COVID year, there are still plenty of tourists coming to Denmark.
 The Germans are hardy people who love West Jutland’s windy beaches; on a few of them, you can even drive your Audi right onto the sand.
 Cafés nearby advertise a gemütlicher Atmosphäre and menus in German.

 And the streets of Copenhagen are full of cruise ship passengers, unfolding their paper maps and asking for directions for Kong-ENS Noy-TORV.